A structure theorem for generalized-noncontextual ontological models

 \section{Introduction}

 For a given operational theory, under what circumstances is it appropriate to say that its predictions admit of a classical explanation?
 This article starts with the presumption that this question is best answered as follows: the operational theory must admit of an ontological model that satisfies the principle of generalized noncontextuality, defined in Ref.~\cite{Spekkens2005}.
-Admitting of a generalized-noncontextual ontological model subsumes several other notions of classical explainability, such as admitting of a positive quasiprobability representation~\cite{Spekkens2008,ferrie2008frame}, admitting of a locally causal model~\cite{Bell,Bellreview}, and being embeddable in a simplicial generalized probabilistic theory (GPT)~\cite{schmid2019characterization,shahandeh2019contextuality}.
+Admitting of a generalized-noncontextual ontological model subsumes several other notions of classical explainability, such as admitting of a positive quasiprobability representation~\cite{Spekkens2008,ferrie2008frame}, being embeddable in a simplicial generalized probabilistic theory (GPT)~\cite{schmid2019characterization, shahandeh2019contextuality, selby2021contextuality,selby2021accessible}, and admitting of a locally causal model~\cite{Bell,Bellreview}.
+(Note that the first two of these results are first proved for general compositional scenarios in this paper.)
 Additionally, generalized noncontextuality can be motivated as an instance of a methodological principle for theory construction due to Leibniz, as argued in Ref.~\cite{Leibniz} and the appendix of Ref.~\cite{Mazurek2016}.
-Finally, operational theories that fail to admit of a generalized-noncontextual ontological model provide advantages for information processing relative to their classically explainable counterparts~\cite{POM,RAC,RAC2,Saha_2019,saha2019preparation,MESD,Lostaglio2020contextualadvantage,magic,comp1,comp2}.
+Finally, operational theories that fail to admit of a generalized-noncontextual ontological model provide advantages for information processing relative to their classically explainable counterparts~\cite{POM,RAC,RAC2, Saha_2019, saha2019preparation, MESD, Lostaglio2020contextualadvantage,schmid2021only}.
 Because the notion of generalized noncontextuality is the only one we consider in this article, we will often refer to it simply as `noncontextuality'.